 The problem with the iPad is both hardware and software related.
 Anything work related you can do on an iPad can, in most cases be done faster on a Mac.
 No question.

 The iPad was built to be a consumption device.
-Well, it was built off the back of the iOS system that was developed for the iPhone.
+Well, it was built on the back of the iOS system that was developed for the iPhone.
 Maybe that is part of the problem.
-If Apple set out to build a Mac replacement I think it would be better than the iPad is at doing work related tasks.
+If Apple set out to build a Mac replacement I think it would be better than the iPad is at doing work-related tasks.

 While iPad is still the best media consumption device on the planet, I think the problem is that Apple didn’t set out to build it as a Mac replacement, but it’s what people want it to be.

 The iPad is not a pro machine.
 I know a lot of journalists use the iPad full time, and that’s fine.
 The reason they can use it full time is that typing text has very low system requirements.
 However, as soon as you need to move files from one app to another, or unzip a document the iPad starts to make your life more complicated.

 If someone emailed me a zip and I’m on my iPad, what do I do?
 I probably visit the App Store and try to find an app that would let me unzip the file.
 But how do I get the file from Mail into the app I just downloaded?
 This is not a trivial task for anyone to do on the iPad, and the iPad has been around for 6 years already.
 Meanwhile on the Mac… I just double-click the zip file to see the contents and I’m back to work.